I look forward to the Annual BP Energy Outlook. Two of the principles of the Outlook are:

 Oil consumption for passenger cars

-Luckily the increased oil consumption associated with double the number of cars is almost entirely offset by a 2.5 % annual improvement in fuel efficiency.
+The increased oil consumption associated with this doubling is almost entirely offset by a 2.5% annual improvement in fuel efficiency.

 Electric cars are a sexy topic that gets a lot of media attention – yet vehicle fuel efficiency may be more important if we care about climate change.